kr1stjans/rhythmChaser/README.md

 * Install Nativescript http://docs.nativescript.org/angular/start/quick-setup
 * tns platform add ios && tns run ios --emulator
 * tns platform add android && tns run android --emulator

+### Development

+* Step 1: How to motivate people to start using it?
+How to promote this app?
+Rhythm is the most basic musical tool.
+Its everywhere around us.
+Want to dance with your crush?
+Want to learn an instrument?
+Want to experience and listen to music in a completely new fashion?
+You need to learn rhythm!
+* Step 2: How to teach people to use the app?
+Make a quick movement with your phone in any direction.
+Marker will appear on the screen when the movement is detected.
+Good job.
+Make a few more movements to get familiar with the movements that are detected.
+Marker will appear everytime movement is detected.
+* Step 3: How to retain people to keep using the app?